WhiteMatrixTech/planet/README.md

 ```

-Then, on a new terminal, go to the repository's root folder and run this to
-deploy your contract:
+Then, go to the repository's root folder and run this to deploy your contract:

 ```sh
 yarn deploy:testnet